 Top a Plate of Nachos

-If potatoes aren’t your jam (I’m looking at you S), then throw your leftovers on top of a plate of tortilla chips with some cheese.
+If potatoes aren’t your jam (I’m looking at you, S), then throw your leftovers on top of a plate of tortilla chips with some cheese.
 I do this a lot with leftover pot roast.
 I add black beans and pickled jalapenos and call them “Cowboy Nachos.”

 Add to a Hash

 Anything can be a hash as long as there is potatoes and leftover meat.
 Just dice up leftover potatoes, some onions, green peppers, and leftover meat.
 While corned beef is my personal fav, we don’t generally have leftovers for obvious reasons.
 However, you can use pot roast, pork roast, even steak (although steak paste is a better option – see sandwich spreads, below).
 The key to a good hash, however, is to leave it alone!
-Let it sit and get crispy on one side.
+Let it sit in the pan and get crispy on one side.
 You’ll be tempted to stir things around, but just let it sit in some butter and get all nice and crispy.

 Whip Up a Gravy